MAGAZINE

 2 - Wash the celeriac thoroughly, but do not peel it.
 Pierce all around with a knife to a depth of about 2 cm.

-3 - Line a baking tray with baking paper, place the celeriac on top and oil generously all around.
+3 - Line a baking tray with parchment paper, place the celeriac on top, and oil generously all around.
 Then salt well and cook for 2 hours until the celery is golden brown.
-In between, brush the celery with the oil again and again.
+In between, brush the celery repeatedly with oil.

 4 - When the celery is cooked, take it out of the oven and let it cool enough to be ready for further preparation.

-6 - Cut the celery into small cubes and partially crush it, so that a coarse paste is obtained at the end.
+6 - Cut the celery into small cubes and partially crush it to create a coarse paste.

-7 - Season with salt and pepper and put aside.
+7 - Season with salt and pepper and set aside.

 PICKLED ONIONS

-8 - Peel onions and cut into fine rings.
-If possible, finely grate with a kitchen slicer.
+8 - Peel the onions and cut into thin rings.
+If possible, finely grate them with a kitchen slicer.

-9 - Then place the sliced onions in a mix of 500 ml of light balsamic vinegar, salt, pepper, and a pinch of sugar.
+9 - Then place the sliced onions in a mixture of 500 ml light balsamic vinegar, salt, pepper, and a pinch of sugar.

 PANKO-MUSTARD CRUMBLE

-10 - Heat a large frying pan and lightly roast the panko flour until it begins to take on some colour.
+10 - Heat a large frying pan and lightly toast the panko flour until it starts to take on some color.

-11 - Now add the grainy mustard and mix everything with a rubber scraper (so that the panko is not crushed while stirring).
-Once everything is well mixed, continue to roast the mixture until the moisture has completely disappeared from the crumble.
+11 - Now add the grainy mustard and mix everything with a rubber spatula (so the panko doesn’t get crushed while stirring).
+Once everything is well combined, continue roasting the mixture until all moisture has completely evaporated from the crumble.

 12 - Set aside and allow to cool.